zmandel/timeline-jira-google-sheets/README.md

 • Keeps all previously made timelines to easily compare them.

+To use you only need the Google Sheets Template below which guides you in configuring it.
-The code in this repo is already included in this Google Sheets template: https://docs.google.com/spreadsheets/d/1DymIQ9GktObQtjUMWFmBvr8mvrGqXTbmx5F-v5LFqOQ/template/preview
+Note: The code in this repo is already included in the  Google Sheets template: https://docs.google.com/spreadsheets/d/1DymIQ9GktObQtjUMWFmBvr8mvrGqXTbmx5F-v5LFqOQ/template/preview

 ![preview](https://repository-images.githubusercontent.com/812432053/2c80a729-f99c-4b31-a7a3-1705f6d62466)